 As part of the original scope, Healthy, Safe, Clean & Green Communities Scrutiny Committee developed a brief questionnaire that could be used to consult with both residents and local community groups.
-Due to the timing of this coinciding with municipal year end and a scheduled Citizen Panel Survey, hard copy questionnaires were not an option.
+Due to the timing of this coinciding with lead up to municipal year-end and a scheduled Citizen Panel Survey, hard copy questionnaires were not an option.
 Members had agreed to look at a web-based approach but agreed that they would re-assess how the consultation could be completed following the election period and Council AGM.